 - 1-15 ounce can chili beans in sauce

-- 2 to 3 cups shredded roasted chicken* approximately 1-2 pounds
+- 2 to 3 cups shredded cooked chicken* approximately 1-2 pounds

 - salt and pepper to taste